DaikonPlays/UCSD-CSE-151A-Project/README.md

 ## MS4: Second Model
 #### [Milestone 4 Notebook](https://github.com/DaikonPlays/diet-warriors/blob/Milestone4/src/diet_classifer.ipynb)

+### Model evaluations and training and test error
+For our new models, we tried two differnet types: XGBoost and SVC.
+For XGBoost, we used a simple XGBoost model to see if there were any changes in accuracy.
+After, we tried to do a base SVC model, which did show some improvment, up to mid 50s% for testing and training.
+After, we added code to fine-tune the SVC model parameters to test different combinations of the regularization parameter C and the kernel coefficient γ to see if there were any further improvements in the result.
+But, the improvement was insignificant.
+When looking at the training and test error from our initial model in MS3 and ours now in MS4, we saw an overall 15% improvement in accuracy, thus resulting in less error.

 ### Where does your model fit in the fitting graph?

 ![Fitting Graph](https://github.com/DaikonPlays/diet-warriors/blob/Milestone4/graphs/svc_fitting_graph.png)